loopbackio/loopback.io/pages/en/lb3/Create-a-simple-API.md

 ## Create models

-Now that you've scaffolded the initial project, you're going to create create a _CoffeeShop_ model that will automatically have REST API endpoints.
+Now that you've scaffolded the initial project, you're going to create  a _CoffeeShop_ model that will automatically have REST API endpoints.

 Go into your new application directory, then run the LoopBack [model generator](Model-generator):